Igor Rudan: International Society of Global Health - co-founder and inaugural President

 In 2019, Igor Rudan co-founded the International Society of Global Health (ISoGH) and was elected the inaugural President.
 The society aims to promote global health as a field of scientific research and health care practice nationally and internationally.
 It produces and disseminates information relating to global health research and practice.
 Also, it trains and expands the general pool of professionals skilled in global health research and practice.

+Brain's Sense of Ideas and Ideometrics

+During his sabbatical at Oxford University in the academic year 2024/25, and based on the experience of the development and implementation of the CHNRI method, Igor Rudan proposed that human brain has a "sense of ideas", and that it perceives ideas similarly to other senses perceiving light, sound, smell, taste and touch.
+He explained the importance of the context and the value of information in prioritising ideas, as well as the dangers of disinformation.
+Then, with Sir Aziz Sheikh from Oxford University, he introduced and described a new integrative scientific field, ideometrics - the science of generating, evaluating, and prioritising ideas.

+Rudan and Sheikh identified more than 70 methods within ideometrics, all of which arose separately and independently, isolated by disciplinary boundaries, but sharing remarkable conceptual and structural similarities - such as creative ideation, aggregation of input, balancing of subjective and objective criteria, embedded value assumptions, and iterative refinement.
+They proposed that, with its application of statistical inference and introduction of artificial intelligence, the CHNRI method will make ideometrics increasingly quantitative, testable, replicable, and digital, leading to unification of many traditions under a common scientific framework.
+Rudan also developed a user-friendly software - "Ideometrics.com" - that enables evidence-informed prioritisation of ideas across many areas of human activity.
+He proposed that ideometrics, the unified science of ideas, should assist individuals, institutions, and societies to focus their limited capacity, time, and resources on pursuing the ideas with the most positive future impact.

 Career in public communication of science

 In 2016, Rudan became a science communicator.
 Since 2016, he published over 250 columns to popularize science for the Croatian newspaper Vecernji list and further 10 for the Croatian online news portal Index.hr.
 He also published over 40 long reads in English for Medium.com to popularise global health topics.
 Supported by The Wellcome Trust and BBC Scotland, he developed a documentary series called Survival: The Story of Global Health (2017).
-Simultaneously, he wrote a 4-book popular science Tetralogy on the 21st century, which contained the books The Exact Colour of the Sky (2017), Evil Air (2018), In the Land of Clans (2019) and Awaiting the Fires (2020).
+Simultaneously, he wrote a 4-book popular science Tetralogy on the 21st century, which contained the books The Exact Colour of the Sky (2017), Evil Air (2018), In the Land of Clans (2019) and Awaiting Fires (2020).
 All four books became national bestsellers in Croatia.
+As of Jan 2026, the book "Evil Air: A Story of Medicine" has been translated to 11 languages, while the other books from the "Tetralogy on the 21st Century" have been published in Croatia, UK and Montenegro, with further translations pending.